danStich/dia/README.md

 the `run_dia()` function.
 Examples are shownd at the bottom of this page.

 ### `run_dia_shiny()`
 The `run_dia_shiny()` package provides and intuitive user interface for running  the DIA model.
 Though more limited in flexibility that `run_dia()`, the simplified interface should allow full exploration of management scenarios.
 The primary difference is that `run_dia_shiny()` does not allow the user to input custom distributions or values for some input parameters such as the `straying_matrix` or `inefficiency_matrix` implemented in the `run_dia()` function.

 Currently, the shiny interface for the DIA model can only be called directly from R or Rstudio by running the following lines of code:
 ```
 library(dia)
 run_dia_shiny()
 ```

 This will open the user-interface in a local instance of the default web browser on the computer where further instructions are provided.

 ## Examples using `run_dia()`

 ### Single simulation
-An example of a single simulation using `run_dia()` is demonstrated below, using the default values based on Nieland et al. (2013, 2015) and Nieland and Sheehan (2020).
+An example of a single simulation using `run_dia()` is demonstrated below,using the default values based on Nieland et al. (2013, 2015) and Nieland and Sheehan (2020).

 ```
 library(dia)